Posted in 2020-2029, Film Review

 Meanwhile, the characters of Jason Momoa’s Duncan Idaho and Josh Brolin’s Gurney Halleck, core components of the inner circle of House Atreides, are the notable standouts.
 Opposing the Atreides, is the ruthless House Harkonnen.
 Right from the moment they are introduced, they are instantaneously the foreboding and ominous threat that any film with such a richly developed universe, incomparable in its scope and majesty, requires.
 Furthermore, Stellan Skarsgård as the villainous Baron, is an on-screen presence that you will not be forgetting in a hurry.

-Reuniting with Villeneuve after collaborating on Blade Runner 2049, it feels like there aren’t enough superlatives to describe just how special this score by Hans Zimmer really is.
+Reuniting with Villeneuve after collaborating on Blade Runner 2049, there aren’t enough superlatives to describe just how special this score by Hans Zimmer really is.
 The true power of a good film score is how a single note can transport you into that world, and this score by Zimmer will take you back to Arrakis in an instant.
 While the cast are all phenomenal in their roles, given the obvious influences of Arab culture into the source material, it is disappointing that there is a distinct lack of MENA cast members present.
 However, as this film only represents one half of Herbert’s novel, a second part would give Villeneuve the chance to rectify that missed opportunity.

 To give audiences one half of this incredible story, only to not tell the second half would be extremely disappointing.
 Sweeping epics like this seldom come around very often.
 Hence, the spice must flow sufficiently enough to ensure that second part will come to fruition, and not be something that will be swirling in our dreams from the deep forever more.